sonphantrung/AIHubDocs-en/assets/RVC Resources/Epochs, Overtraining & Tensorboard.md

 • ‎ For [<u>RVC Disconnected</u>](https://aihubdocs.github.io/en/rvc/cloud/training/rvc-disconnected/) users, ignore this, it opens up by itself when you begin training.
 !!!
 ###### ‎
-- Download this file move it inside RVC's folder:
+- Download this file move it inside RVC's folder.
+Ensure the file path doesn't contain spaces/special characters, to avoid errors:

     [!file](./tensorboardfiles/TensorVENV.bat)